leyvaKeilly/citybeatbackendapp/README.md

 - git push heroku master

 To run locally:
+- Install python (version >= 3)
 - Install Django
 - Open project folder on terminal
 - Write: python manage.py runserver
 - Open on browser: localhost:8000

 Note: IMPORTANT

+If you haven't cloned the frontend part of this demo, go to https://github.com/523TeamD/CityNewsBeatAIDemoAPP.git and follow the README instructions.

 To communicate your new frontend app with the backend app on heroku: